 The Board has reviewed the independence of the Chairman and each of the Non-Executive Directors ("NEDs") and considers them to be independent in character and judgement, with no relationships or circumstances that are likely to affect, or could appear to affect, their judgement.
-As at 31 December 2022, no NED holds any share options in the Company.
+None of the Non-Executive directors holds or did hold any share options in the Company.